 Best known as a destination for shopping, this popular street is also home to museums, art galleries, bars and restaurants.
 Starting at Canal Street in the Central Business District and extending all the way upriver through the Garden District and Uptown, Magazine Street takes you through some of New Orleans' most vibrant neighborhoods peppered with delightfully diverse commercial pockets.

-One of the most impressive attractions Magazine has to offer is the National World War II Museum.
+One of the most impressive attractions Magazine has to offer is The National World War II Museum.
 Located in the Warehouse District neighborhood at the corner of Andrew Higgins Drive, the museum presents a remarkable collection of artifacts and exhibits, as well as featured documentaries about the Second World War.
-The Warehouse District is also home to many of the city's best art galleries, the Ogden Museum of Southern Art and upscale restaurants - all within walking distance from the Magazine thoroughfare.
+The Warehouse District is also home to many of the city's best art galleries, the Ogden Museum of Southern Art, the Contemporary Arts Center and upscale restaurants - all within walking distance of the thoroughfare.

-Just upriver from the Warehouse District the shopping Magazine Street is known for begins.
+Just upriver from the Warehouse District, the shopping that Magazine Street is known for begins.
 Antiques, clothing, jewelry, shoes, cigars, home furnishings, formal wear, toys, beauty supplies and more can all be found along the six miles of Magazine Street.
 Dense retail begins at the intersection of Magazine and Felicity known as "Lower Magazine," again at Washington and Magazine and again at Jefferson and Magazine.
 Many choose to spend the day on Magazine, stopping for lunch at one of the many restaurants along the street.
-Magazine is also home to quaint coffee shops, cozy pubs and sweet shops, all perfect places for recharging and relaxing throughout the day.
+Most restaurants have outdoor seating along the street, which is perfect for people-watching in New Orleans' warm climate.
+Magazine is also home to quaint coffee shops, cozy pubs and bakeriees, all perfect places for recharging and relaxing throughout the day.